lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 One of the most studied categories is the one called **Set**, which is the one where the objects are, unsurprisingly, *sets*.

 We've previously decided that our programming types are *sets*.
-Now let's say that:
+We'll keep relying on this method, i.e. deciding that an X in the programming language represents a Y in math (as long as it precisely satisfies the definitional properties of Y).

-**The objects in PL are the types in our programming language.**
+In this case, I'm going to say that that **the types in our programming language are the implementation of the objects in our PL category.**

 There's not much code to write here, if we're using Javascript.
 Let's just say that the language provides us with `number`, `boolean`, and other types.